danReynolds/EARTH121/lessons/Metamorphic.md

 Larger intrusions such as batholiths can produce aureoles that extend outward for several km.

 Although contact metamorphism is not entirely restricted to shallow crustal depths, it is most easily recognized when it has occurred near the surface.
-Here, the temperature contract between the intrusion and the host rock is greatest and the confining pressure is low.
+Here, the temperature contrast between the intrusion and the host rock is greatest and the confining pressure is low.

 Metamorphic rocks produced by contact metamorphism are typically non-foliated, so not expanding parallely like a leaf, because contact metamorphism involves the simple baking of a parent rock in the absence of directed pressure.